-- (1) A minimum of ★66 must be in courses offered by the Faculty of Arts, including courses in Arts disciplines taken as part of the first degree, as well as those completed as part of the After Degree program. - (2) A minimum of ★60 must be completed at the University of Alberta. - (3) At least ★30 credited to the After Degree program must be completed while registered as a student in the Faculty of Arts.
+- A minimum of ★66 must be in courses offered by the Faculty of Arts, including courses in Arts disciplines taken as part of the first degree, as well as those completed as part of the After Degree program. - (2) A minimum of ★60 must be completed at the University of Alberta. - (3) At least ★30 must be completed while registered as a student in the Faculty of Arts.